 STATEMENT OF ISSUES AND JUSTIFICATION:

-Posted Mid-September

 The NC-140 Regional Research Project addresses economically and environmentally sustainable development in temperate fruit production by focusing on rootstocks and root systems.
 The NC-140 project meets the guidelines presented by the North Central Regional Association (NCRA) in Guidelines for Multistate Research Activities (July, 2014) by addressing high priorities within the crosscutting research areas of agricultural production, processing, distribution, genetic resource development and manipulation, integrated pest management, and economic development and policy.
 The project involves researchers and extension specialists from multiple disciplines in multiple states as well as international collaborators.
 Researchers involved in this project have leveraged federal and state dollars to add significant financial and in-kind resources to address this important research area.
 Lastly, outreach is integrated within the project and includes electronic information transfer through web sites, written material for growers and other stakeholder groups, on-farm demonstrations, and numerous educational programs conducted at a local, national and international level.

 Needs Identified by Stakeholders